 SUVs – even smaller ones – are primarily used as family cars, so it’s extremely good news that the 3008 is very strong on practicality.
 The rear seats have lots of head- and leg-room, allowing two tall adults to stretch out their long limbs.
 Life is even pretty comfortable for a third occupant in the back, thanks to a wide middle seat, decent shoulder room and a flat floor in the rear footwell.
 The boot is large and conveniently shaped, too, and thanks to an adjustable boot floor and rear seats that fold down in a clever way, you’re left with a completely flat load space when you use the car in two-seat mode.

 Peugeot is attempting to move its product range upmarket, and that’s certainly reflected in the 3008’s list prices.
 It’s significantly more expensive to buy than key rivals like the Nissan Qashqai and Toyota C-HR, and the gap to more affordable offerings like the Seat Ateca is even greater.
-The car’s resale values will play a big part in the amount you pay to run the car long-term, and while we can’t be entirely sure exactly how good those will be just yet, Peugeot’s performance in this area hasn’t traditionally been the strongest.
-Broadly speaking, the car’s other running costs are competitive but not particularly mind-blowing, either.
+The car’s resale values will play a big part in the amount you pay to run the car long-term, and while not being terrible, they're not particularly strong either.
+Although its fuel economy is generally good, the 3008 looks like being a relatively expensive prospect to buy and run.

 The previous 3008 has a fair-to-middling score in Warranty Direct’s Reliability Index study, but since the latest car bears very little resemblance – visually or mechanically – to the previous one, you can’t read too much into that.
-More relevant is Peugeot’s placing in the study’s manufacturer standings, and again, it’s a very solid mid-table performance.
+As a brand, Peugeot scored well in the 2018 JD Power Vehicle Dependability Study, which bodes well.

 You might baulk at the 3008’s lofty price, but you do get a very generous level of equipment provided as standard throughout the range.
-Even entry-level Active-grade cars come with alloy wheels, automatic lights and wipers, climate control, rear parking sensors, a leather steering wheel, and a DAB radio with Mirrorlink and Apple CarPlay.
+Even entry-level Active-grade cars come with alloy wheels, automatic lights and wipers, climate control, rear parking sensors, a leather steering wheel, and a DAB radio with Android Auto and Apple CarPlay to connect your smartphone.
 Allure cars add sat-nav and a 180-degree parking camera, while GT Line cars add part-faux-leather upholstery, wireless phone charging and full LED headlamps.
 Opt for the GT Line Premium models, and you can add in keyless entry and start and an electric boot lid.
-GT cars offer adaptive cruise control, keyless entry, a foot-operated powered tailgate and massaging leather seats and a Focal sound system.
+GT cars offer adaptive cruise control, a 360-degree camera system for manoeuvring, massaging leather seats and a Focal sound system.

 The Peugeot 3008 is a very tempting option for anyone looking to buy a compact SUV, thanks to its style, practicality, quality and polished driving manners.
-The thing is, those attributes are fairly commonplace in the overcrowded SUV marketplace, so there are any number of alternatives that do a similar job, and in many cases, for a lower price.
-Still, a very impressive car that’ll be very appealing to buyers.
+It's loaded with equipment and safety kit too.
+Overall, it's a very impressive car that’ll be very appealing to buyers.